daveymcd/DbWebAPI/README.md

 Notes:

-     A Xamarin Mobile Application manages the regulatory reqiurements of the business and uses this REST Api to store and retrieve the users documents.
+     A Xamarin mobile application manages the regulatory requirements of the business and uses the REST API service to access the document archive.

-     * SCxItem.cs is the document archive Class, holding the Food Hygiene Document data.
-Each Documents is TimeStamped and Typed.
+     * SCxItem.cs is the document archive Class, holding the food hygiene document data.
+Each document is time stamped and typed.

-     * SCxItemController.cs is The API's endpoints controller and services the CRUD requests.
+     * SCxItemController.cs is The REST API's endpoints controller and services the CRUD requests.

      * SCxViewController.cs is The MVC View controller.